 6. Tempers Allergic Responses

 Many allergies have been linked to digestive disorders and altered gut bacteria.
-Researchers have found kids who take probiotics experience allergic conditions, such as atopic dermatitis, at a much reduced rate compared to those who don’t.
-Lactobacillus proved very effective against atopic dermatitis in children ages 1-18, even four months after ending the probiotic regimen.
-Eczema in babies and infants also showed improvement when mothers took probiotics in the final trimester of their pregnancies.
+Those who take probiotics experience allergic conditions at a much reduced rate compared to those who don’t.
+Lactobacillus is very effective against atopic dermatitis, even after ending the probiotic regimen.
+Eczema conditions also improved when with probiotic supplementation.

 7. Protects Your Heart